ElhabashyLab/ISDB/README.md

 1. Successful execution requires the following dependencies: Python 3.11.7, Pandas 2.0.3, NumPy 1.24.3, and Requests 2.31.0.

-2. You computer should be connect to the internet.
+2. You computer should be connected to the internet.

 3. Download resources.
 While the database automatically parses information from most sources, certain datasets must be manually downloaded by the user, with their locations specified in \texttt{updateDB.sh}.
    ISDB parces the most of the databases automatically.
 However, some resources need to be manually downloaded